 So how do you approach decorating an entryway that's capable of accommodating brief, yet heavy traffic?
-A good place to start is to incorporate high-impact decorative accents that set a stylish tone, and well-appointed vignettes that say hello from the inside.
+A good place to start is incorporating high-impact decorative accents that set a stylish tone and well-appointed vignettes that say hello from the inside.
 Whether your entry is a formal foyer, a modified mudroom, or an apartment layout that immediately opens up into the kitchen and living room, it's all about putting together furniture, décor, rugs, and lighting that create a wow factor as soon as you (or guests) walk in the front door.
-Scroll on for 10 entryway ideas that make a stunning first impression.

 Upgrade Your Welcome Mat